 The Department of Architecture offers the degree of Doctor of Philosophy in Architecture (PhD), which may be pursued in any of three disciplines:

-Degree requirements vary.
+Admission and degree requirements vary in the areas listed above, and may be obtained from the website or in correspondence with the separate areas.
 The minimum residence required by the Institute for the doctorate is two full academic years.
-Completion of all of the requirements for the doctorate—including the dissertation—is usually accomplished in five years.
+Completion of all of the requirements for the doctorate, including the dissertation, is usually accomplished in five or six years.

 Each student admitted into the doctoral program will work closely with one faculty advisor in his or her area to develop a plan of study.
 Progress toward the PhD follows required coursework, minor and major declaration, qualifying paper, general examination, and dissertation research, writing, and defense.
 Students are encouraged to take relevant courses in other departments at MIT and at Harvard University.